Home » Other Services » Frequently Asked Questions

 The animals that come into Animal Services do not have an expiration date.

-Stray dogs are held for seven days and may be put up for adoption if not reclaimed by the owner, provided they pass temperament testing.
-Dogs stay in the adoption room until adopted, unless their health or temperament changes.
+Stray dogs are held for seven days and may be put up for adoption if not reclaimed by the owner, provided they are healthy and friendly.
+Dogs stay in the adoption room until adopted, unless their health or behavior changes to the point of becoming a public safety risk to themselves or people.

 If a sick or injured stray animal comes into Animal Services, it may be euthanized right away if the veterinarian determines it's the most humane thing to do.
-Animals Services does provide limited vet care for injured stray animals.
+Animals Services does provide limited vet care for injured animals that come in as strays.
+We do not provide treatment or vaccinations for pets owned by the public.

 Winnebago County Animal Services avoids euthanizing animals by working with animal rescue groups and foster homes whenever possible.